pablowright/ReplyBot/readme.md

     If you are only using one Twitter account, you can put your credentials in ReplyBot.php file directly.
 Else modify the 'user.php'  file with your twitter tokens.
     You of course, need a Twitter app.
 There are tutorials EVERYWHERE on setting this up.

+    05-28-2016: Nothing too fancy here; simple and tweets from text files.
+    For a little more "on-target" Twitter replies, check out the Tweeter-Collector.
+It allows for a little more granular replies if you tweet on multiple subjects or have multiple twitter accounts.